 As lockdown continues to ease, the government has revealed a list of countries from which inbound tourist and returning travellers do not need to self-isolate (also known as the travel corridors list) – ending its blanket 14-day quarantine policy.
 However, it is not necessarily the case that Britons can enter the countries on the exemptions list without needing to quarantine, or that flights are even currently available (research suggests as little as a third of the countries can be visited without restrictions).
 Although firm favourites France and Italy made it on to lists revealed by the Foreign & Commonwealth Office (FCO) and the Department for Transport (DfT), the USA and Portugal were notable exceptions.

+Greece travel advice has been complicated by frequent changes to the islands.
 Greece is exempt from the FCO advice against all non-essential international travel and is on the travel corridors list, meaning returning travellers and inbound tourists do not need to quarantine on arrival in the UK.
-This does not apply to those flying into Scotland, as of September 3.
+The islands of Lesvos, Tinos, Serifos, Santorini and Zakynthos and now Mykonos (from October 25).

 Those who travel to Greece will need to complete a Passenger Locator Form (PLF) at least 24 hours before travel.
 Failure to do so in advance may result in your carrier not allowing you to travel, a 500 Euro fine on arrival or the Greek authorities not allowing you to enter the country, the FCO notes.
 It advises travellers to check directly with airlines, as many some may require all members of the same household over 18 to complete the form.
-However, the FCO warns: you may be required to take a test for coronavirus.
-This is more likely for those travelling from outside the EU – including the UK.
+However, the FCO warns: you may be required to take a test for coronavirus. .

 If you are required to take a test on arrival, you will need to self-isolate at the address given on the Passenger Locator Form while awaiting the results (which should take 24 hours).
 A positive results require travellers to self-isolate for a 14-day period.